-Workers and their families can choose from a wide range of qualified mesothelioma law firms in Massachusetts.
-Regional and national law firms active in Massachusetts include Early, Lucarelli, Sweeney and Meisenkothen.
+Workers and their families can choose from a wide range of qualified mesothelioma law firms.

 Many attorneys work with medical professionals who serve as expert witnesses.
 Mesothelioma lawyers also have access to other resources needed to investigate claims and gather evidence.
-Massachusetts mesothelioma attorneys include litigators who take cases to court and handle settlement negotiations.
+Mesothelioma attorneys include litigators who take cases to court and handle settlement negotiations.

 Lawyers can provide guidance throughout the claims process.
 Top mesothelioma law firms equipped to represent Massachusetts claimants include: